IU Studio Bios - Fall 2013

 (pictures and bios as submitted by student)

-Chao-Chun has performed with many groups, which include Guest Member of National Symphony Orchestra, Taipei Symphony Orchestra and Evergreen Symphony Orchestra.
-Principal Trombonist of Taipei Philharmonic Youth Orchestra, Philharmonia Moment Musical and CYC Band.
+Chao-Chun has performed with many groups including National Symphony Orchestra (Taiwan), Taipei Symphony Orchestra and Evergreen Symphony Orchestra.

 Ryan’s first trombone teacher was Megumi Kanda of the Milwaukee Symphony Orchestra and has studied with her for the past five years, whenever he is at home.
 After Ryan’s sophomore year of high school, he took a big step and moved to a dorm room in northwestern Michigan to attend the one of a kind Interlochen Arts Academy.
 Interlochen was a very special place where Ryan was able to experience music and the arts in a very unique way.
 While at Interlochen, Ryan studied with Thomas Riccobono.

 Music has been Ryan’s focus for as long as he can remember; it has taken him to places he never thought imaginable.
 To be able to continue his trombone and musical studies at the Jacobs School of Music with Professor Peter Ellefson couldn’t be more exciting!
 Other than music, Ryan’s favorite activities include attending concerts, running, snowboarding, soccer and his latest adventure, mountain biking.